- Founded 170 years ago, Western Union is the world's largest money transfer service.

 - Learn about Western Union's fees, currency exchange rates, and more.

 Finding the right money transfer company to suit your needs can be difficult.
-With so many options out there, each with unique advantages, you may not know which one is best for you.
-Western Union provides a transfer service around the globe and might be just what you are looking for.
+With so many options, each with unique advantages, you may not know which is best for you.
+However, Western Union provides a transfer service around the globe and might be just what you are looking for.

 Inside this review

 Western Union (WU) is a worldwide financial services company with headquarters in the US but offices, branches, agents and online access around the globe.
 Its users can send cash or bank deposits and, in some cases, mobile wallet deposits to people worldwide.
 Whether paying using a bank account, debit, or credit card, WU users can transfer money almost anywhere.
 Many Australia Post branches are WU agents in Australia.

 Western Union was founded in 1851 as a telegraph service in America, later developing into a telecommunications and money transfer company.
 The overseas transfer service became an essential arm of the business from the 1980s onwards.
 Its headquarters are situated in Denver, Colorado, USA.

 Using Western Union to transfer money